-- It is believed that the ‘Palliyara Darshanam’ give bliss for overcome hurdles in good marriage and child fertility.
+- It is believed that the ‘Palliyara Darshanam’ give the bliss to overcome hurdles in a good marriage and child fertility.

 By Air: The nearest airport to Thiruvanchikulam Shiva Temple is at Nedumbassery International Airport at Kochi.
 It is at a distance 35 km away.
 Taxi services are available from Kochi to Kodungallur costing about Rs 500.
 Kochi airport is well connected to all major airports in India and also connected to many foreign cities.
 Direct flights are available to Chennai, Delhi, Mumbai and Bangalore.